RosettaCommons/documentation/application_documentation/stepwise/stepwise_monte_carlo/stepwise-fullmodelinfo.md

   parameter_values_as_res_lists -- same info as above, different format.
     `{ 0:[1, 2, 5, 6],  1:[3, 4], 2:[7, 8] }`

+- *Advanced* The one exception to constant FullModelParameters might be if we design while allowing loop lengths to vary.
+The most concise coding solution here involves updating FullModelParameters during the run, based on slicing out different length loops from a 'parent' `FullModelParameters`.
+  This mode remain experimental -- its why we now have `parent_full_model_parameters` and `slice_res_list` as (optional) variables.

 ### other_pose_list
 ----------------------------------------------------------